What is GDP and its importance in Forex Trading

 Economic growth can be good or bad depending on the current economic cycle.

-Stable growth is more important for central banks.
+Stable growth is more important than excessive growth.
 There are cases where growth can get out of hand in an economy.

 GDP and Interest Rates go hand in hand